3. WWI and Canada

 origin who were interned in labor camps for 2 years for fear of

-Nonetheless, the war had many positive consequences for Canada.
+Despite the human losses, the war had many positive consequences for Canada.

-From a national point of view,
+From a political point of view,

 participation in WW1 was a coming of age experience for Canada.
 At first Canada was treated as colony and was not consulted on the